-Razer loves to make anything into a RGB masterpiece, and this time we have a set of speakers to have a look at.
-The Razer Nommo Chroma are a set of 2.0 speakers, meaning they only have two sound channels, that sit on your desk and spin little RGB circles around the bases while giving you crystal clear sound.
-Now are these the speakers that you just have to have for your computer or are they just another thing to add to your Razer collection?
+Razer loves to make anything into an RGB masterpiece, and this time we have a set of speakers to have a look at.
+The Razer Nommo Chroma is a set of 2.0 speakers, meaning they only have two sound channels, that sits on your desk and spin little RGB circles around the bases while giving you crystal clear sound.
+These the speakers that you just have to have for your computer or are they just another thing to add to your Razer collection?
 Let’s find out…

 Ok, let’s start things out with all those lovely technical bits and pieces that those tech nerds love to drool over.